ArjunBiswas-99/simple-media-player-v1/README.md

 Built with modern Python technologies:
 - PyQt6 for the beautiful, responsive UI
-- PyAV (FFmpeg) for professional-grade video decoding
-- PyQt6 Multimedia for high-quality audio playback
+- PyQt6 Multimedia for native audio/video playback using OS frameworks